 Businesses are taking advantage of this trend to set up branded online communities.
 That is according to a survey by Forrester that found that 60% of businesses currently have a branded online community, while 15% of those without were planning to start one soon.

-Paid online communities bring together members around a central, shared business-based experience or purpose for expansive online collaboration and growth.
+The branded online community brings together members around a central, shared business-based experience or purpose for expansive online collaboration and growth.
 And like Soho House, some of these branded communities are paid private members clubs only.

 So, why do entrepreneurs prefer such paid branded online communities?